Skip to content

 How we change the platform safely

-Every platform has bugs; what a security review actually cares about is whether new changes reach your students tested, reviewed, and reversible — or whether they land on production and hope.
-This page describes the standard First Six holds itself to, in the same terms your assessor uses.
+Every platform has bugs; what a security review actually cares about is whether new changes reach your students tested, reviewed, and reversible, or whether they land on production and hope.
+Here is the standard First Six holds itself to, in the same terms your assessor uses.

-Every change is authorised, proven in a separate non-production environment before production, reviewed for its effect on data access, reversible, and recorded — with its documentation updated in the same change.
+Every change is authorised, verified before it takes effect (in a separate non-production project, or with a read-only or rolled-back check), reviewed for its effect on data access, reversible, and recorded, with its documentation updated in the same change.

 The lifecycle of a change